Tennessee Capital Gains Tax: What Homeowners & Investors MUST Know for 2026

 • If you’re married filing jointly, you can exclude up to $500,000 of gain.

 Combined with Tennessee’s lack of a state income tax, this can result in substantial savings.
-I remember a couple from Knoxville who sold their home in mid-2022, realizing a $480,000 gain.
+A couple from Knoxville sold their home in early 2025, realizing a $480,000 gain.
 Thanks to these provisions, they paid no capital gains tax at all.
 Not to Tennessee, and not to the feds.
-Now that’s what I call a sweet deal!
+That’s what I call a sweet deal!

-Is your home sale strategy aligned with these benefits?
+Is your home sale strategy aligned with these benIf you’re thinking about selling, make sure your strategy lines up with these rules.
+For more details, check out my guide on capital gains tax on home sales.efits?
 For more details, check out my guide on capital gains tax on home sales.

 Historical Tennessee tax policy information